is one of those techniques that sounded too weird to work, but once I tried it, I was pretty impressed with the results. with

 If you are unsure how to do this, there are various ways to do it, depending on the DAW you are using.
 Many have the mono button switch on Master Buss, but some plugins will let you do this, like Fab Filter Pro Q.

-Once you set the volume of one channel, you mute it and proceed to do the same to the next one until you have balanced them all against the pink noise.
-Some people choose not to mute the tracks once they are set against the noise and prefer to balance each element with the bigger picture in mind.
+Once you set the volume of one channel, you mute it and proceed to do the same to the next one until you have balanced them all against the .
+Some people choose not to mute the tracks once they are set against the and prefer to balance each element with the bigger picture in mind.
 This might be a bit more challenging approach, but I’d say that either way should produce good results.

 The balance between the lead vocal and backing vocals will definitely be off since you treat them in the same way against the pink noise.
 You can balance different mix elements using this mixing technique, but prioritizing which parts will take the lead will be your call.

-Pros And Cons Of Mixing With Pink Noise
+Pros And Cons Of M With P

 The Pros

-Mixing with pink noise is probably the closest thing to being an actual “cheat sheet” in audio production.
+is probably the closest thing to being an actual “cheat sheet” in audio production.
 I am otherwise very suspicious of all hard and fast rules for handling creative tasks such as mixing music.
 But this works in a very reliable way, and every time you do it, you will get an approximately nice-sounding mix to start with.
 As easy as it sounds, setting levels is all but easy.
-It takes a lot of time to recognize which mix elements need to be prominent and to which degree.
+It takes a lot of time to recognize which mix elements with need to be prominent and to which degree.

 Another bonus is that it’s speedy to do it.
 Once you get the hang of the process, balancing a single track should take you seconds to set up, and unless you have a massive session with 100+ tracks, it shouldn’t take you more than 5 or 6 minutes for a whole song.
 Although one might say that it takes even less if you set your levels manually, it’s still a pretty good trade-off since you do not have to spend 20 minutes tweaking things and then regret if you get disappointed with the results.